 From the CCT effluent.

-The sampling results showed that levels of pathogen indicator organisms measured in the influent wastewater samples were generally consistent, at high 106 MPN/100 mL for fecal coliform and 106 MPN/100 mL (except for one day when the influent concentration was an order of magnitude lower) for enterococcus.
+The sampling results showed that levels of pathogen indicator organisms measured in the raw plant influent wastewater samples were generally consistent, at high 106 MPN/100 mL for fecal coliform and 106 MPN/100 mL (except for one day when the influent concentration was an order of magnitude lower) for enterococcus.
 Concentrations leaving the primary settling tanks/entering secondary treatment were generally lower for enterococcus at 105 MPN/100 mL and varied between 105 and 107 for fecal coliform.
 The data suggested that variability in secondary treatment may have an impact on disinfection as the concentrations of fecal coliform exiting the final clarifiers varied by three orders of magnitude (103 to 106) and concentrations of enterococcus varied by two orders of magnitude (103 to 105).

 The chlorine demand testing conducted on two days of sampling also indicated the variability of CCT influent wastewater quality; the chlorine dose required to achieve an effluent target of 0.4 mg/L was 1.25 mg/L on the first day of testing (0.91 mg/L demand) and approximately 2.0 mg/L on the second day of chlorine demand testing (1.7 mg/L demand with a resulting 0.3 mg/L residual).